diary

 I Am Not Who I Thought I Was

-Who finds out after surviving divorced parents, the childhood death of a mother, college, marriage, raising a baby to adulthood, and then after retiring, a secret emerges that was kept hidden by living family members.
+Who finds out after surviving divorced parents, the childhood death of a mother, college, marriage, raising a baby to adulthood, and then retiring, a secret emerges that was kept hidden by living family members.
 Something I never dreamt was even remotely possible.
 I was secretly adopted!

 The female in question not far from my age, kept sending messages sometimes weekly that she thought we were too close to ignore.
 I stared and stared at both trees, trying to figure it out.
 This went on for a couple of months as I hit a roadblock.
 I kept wanting to blame this on one of 2 Uncles as it had to be a male that was the link.

-One day, I just couldn’t stand the mystery any longer.
+One day, I couldn’t stand the mystery any longer.
 I had almost stopped talking to the connections on Ancestry because I had no answer.
 So, I decided to dive into Newspapers and search dozens of spellings of names from the other DNA member’s tree.

 The day it happened, my heart almost stopped.
-I took (the member who’d been writing) father’s name and used a way of spelling it and added the JR at the end (since his dad had been a senior, same name).
+I took (the member who’d been writing) father’s name, Griffith, and used a way of spelling it and added the JR at the end (since his dad had been a senior, same name).
 I used a date/ time frame to search, in California.
 What came up I will never forget.
 In tiny print I see his name come up in my hometown newspaper.
 It was a hospital vital statistic that newspapers do with a list of births in the previous week.
 His name, with my birthdate, showing a baby girl turned out to be me.
 Jaw-dropping that was.
 It still is.

 After I came down from the cloud I’d been propelled to, I had no choice but to contact my cousin in Central California.
 I tried emailing, but the address was old.
 I contacted another relative via facebook messenger and asked if my cousin still used it.
 Since she did I wrote her there.
 I told her what had happened on Ancestry with my DNA and then about the newspaper clipping.